 - Suburb.
 Your choice of suburb and location has a big impact on your investment.
 Be sure to look at suburb level data and hit the streets to see for yourself.

-More advice on how to research the property market
+More tips on how to research the property market

 Capital growth

 Capital growth represents the increase in a property's value over a period of time and is why most people invest in property.
-The property market functions in cycles, with periods of growth, stagnation and decline, which have all been part of the Australian property market.
+The property market functions in cycles, with periods of growth, stagnation and decline, but an overall upward trend over time that most properties benefit from.

 Considering this, it's clear that investing in property should be done for the long-term, rather than expecting a quick return.